Skip to main content

 A collision is a situation in which two (or more) objects hit each other, usually during a small amount of time.
-Collisions can be categorized by whether or not the kinetic energy of the system changes or not:
+Collisions can be categorized by whether or not the kinetic energy of the system changes:

 Two bicycles initially moving toward each other get in a low-speed accident in which they bounce off each other so that each bicycle is now moving at the same speed but in the opposite direction!